fastai/wireguard-fast/README.md

 The server will also be automatically run on reboot, and will reconnect automatically if there are any network issues.

 In directory you run the script, you will find a `clients.zip` file.
 This contains the client configuration files you requested.
+We'll copy this over to your PC.
+First, disconnect from your server, by pressing <kbd>Ctrl</kbd>D<kbd></kbd>, or typing `exit`.
+Now, at your PC's terminal, copy the `clients.zip` file by typing:

+    scp ubuntu@1.2.3.4:wireguard-fast/clients.zip ./

+You can now unzip this file on your PC.
+It contains a folder with the conf files you requested.
 Give one to each person/device that needs to connect, and keep a list somewhere of which numbered config you give to which client, so if you need to remove or re-assign it later, you know who is who.
 On each device, the user will need to install the WireGuard software from [here](https://www.wireguard.com/install/), and will then follow the directions below.

 ### Windows